 - ✓ Staff, students, and visitors shall be screened for entry into the school building.

 - ✓ Designated staff will have completed screening training and will be assigned to do screenings at designated entrances

 - ✓ Designated entrances and/or designated entrance time will be instituted to discourage crowding

 - ✓ At the designated entrances, the screeners must screen students and staff for signs of COVID-19 illness prior to being permitted to enter the school

-- A fever of 100° F or greater
+- o A fever of 100° F or greater

-- o Cough
+- Cough

-- o Shortness of breath or difficulty breathing
+- Shortness of breath or difficulty breathing

 - o Chills

-- o Repeated shaking with chills
+- Repeated shaking with chills

-- o Muscle pain
+- Muscle pain

-- o Headache
+- Headache

-- $\circ \quad \text{Sore throat} \quad$
+- Sore throat

 - New loss of taste or smell

-- o Fatigue
+- Fatigue

 - Congestion or runny nose

-- o Nausea or vomiting
+- Nausea or vomiting

 - o Diarrhea

 - ✓ Students, staff, or individuals displaying symptoms related to COVID-19 will be isolated and removed.

-- Parents/guardians and staff will complete a daily questionnaire prior to arriving at the school building to confirm students and staff are free of COVID-19 symptoms.
+- ✓ Parents/guardians and staff will complete a daily questionnaire prior to arriving at the school building to confirm students and staff are free of COVID-19 symptoms.
 This daily questionnaire will also be used by the District to screen for a history of exposure to COVID-19.

 - ✓ Parents/guardians are encouraged to be on alert for signs of illness in their children and to keep them home when they are sick.

-- Staff are encouraged to self-screen prior to coming to work and not to attempt to enter the school building/District facility if they have any COVID-19 symptoms.
+- ✓ Staff are encouraged to self-screen prior to coming to work and not to attempt to enter the school building/District facility if they have any COVID-19 symptoms.